alteroo/bobtemplates.alteroo/README.rst

 This package is most commonly used for initializing a customer site.

 We assume you have sudo privileges on your development box.
-We also assume that you're using Ubuntu 14.04 (it may work on other deb type distributions)
+We also assume that you're using Ubuntu 14.04 (it may work on other deb type distributions).
+We now have experimental support for Mac OS X.

 Note for Gitlab users
 ^^^^^^^^^^^^^^^^^^^^^